fischerling/libevent-echo/README.md

 ## event_base and event_base_dispatch

-An event_base is an OS independent event-loop abtraction.
+An `event_base` is an OS independent event-loop abstraction.
-Events can be registered on a event_base and their callbacks will be executed by the thread running the event_base's event loop by calling event_base_dispatch.
+Events can be registered on an `event_base` and their callbacks will be executed by the thread running the event_base's event loop by calling `event_base_dispatch`.

 ## memcached's worker thread design

-To support multiple connections per worker all sockets are worker is responsible for must be added to its event_base.
+To support multiple connections per worker all sockets for which a worker is responsible must be added to its `event_base`.
-New connections are accepted by the main thread running its on event loop.
+New connections are accepted by the main thread running its own event loop.
 Sockets created in the `on_accept` callback are dispatched round-robin to the worker threads.
 Each worker thread has a pipe through which new connection can be passed.
-When a worker thread receives a event for its new connection pipe it will pop a new item from the item queue and register the client on its event_base.
+When a worker thread receives a event for its new connection pipe it will pop a new item from the item queue and register the popped client on its `event_base`.

 Therefore connections are spread somewhat evenly among all worker thread which can handle an arbitrary amount of connections at once.